mohanapriya1994/ContentConceptsData/services/proposal_editing.md

 ---
 title: "Proposal Editing"
 highlight: "Concsie and complete is the key"
-description: "Types of Proposals edited - You have a great idea that you think will get you grant.
-It is very important that your proposal is clear, concise and conveys your ideas effectively."
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {